Stereo Aereo

 - 26 % positive mentions

-The game's story mode, lasting about an hour and a half, is seen as a mixed bag; while some players appreciate its humor and integration with the rhythm gameplay, others criticize it for being convoluted and lacking character development.
-The voice acting also receives mixed reviews, with some performances falling flat.
-Overall, the narrative is considered serviceable but not a standout feature, especially given the game's unique blend of rhythm and action elements.
+The story in the game is a mixed bag, with some players finding it serviceable and occasionally humorous, while others criticize it for being overly convoluted and lacking character development.
+The voice acting also received mixed reviews, with some performances falling flat.
+Overall, the story mode is seen as a notable feature, especially for a first attempt from a smaller studio, but it may leave players wanting more clarity and depth.

 “The game has all the needed attributes: a great story, decent graphics, stylish comic book cutscenes, and an original soundtrack that fits perfectly with the rhythm.”

-“In short, the story is overly convoluted with story elements coming and going as they please, with the fourth member of the band being neglected and treated like a chore to rescue, and I still don't know his name.
-The voice actors (with the exception of the girl) were either trying too hard or missed the mark on their deliveries miserably.”
+“In short, the story is overly convoluted with story elements coming and going as they please (with the fourth member of the band being neglected and treated like a chore to rescue, and I still don't know his name) and the voice actors (with the exception of the girl) were either trying too hard or missed the mark on their deliveries miserably.”

-“Story and voice acting: man, you'd think Stereo Aereo was an established franchise with how the writers toss around names and locations like they're common knowledge.
+“Story and voice acting: man, you'd think Stereo Aereo was an established franchise with how the writers toss around names and locations like they're common knowledge (if it is, let me know and I'll take this back).
 I have literally no idea who these characters are or what they even do in the band.”

 - graphics16 mentions